gustavcorpas/gun-plus/README.md

 GunPlus is a library that extends the functionality of the decentralized database system [Gun](https://gun.eco/) by providing convenience functions and wrapper functionality.

+It is based on the princples from [this article](https://gustavcorpas.medium.com/a-beginners-guide-to-decentralized-database-programming-with-gundb-c009d77207ad).

 ## Features

 - Define you database and get intellisense.